spham395/05-Python-Programming/chapter2/strings.md

 * A ‘u’ or ‘b’ prefix may be followed by a ‘r’ prefix.​

 Yes, this stuff is old school and not very Pythonic... but it can't be helped.

+## Byte String vs Data String

 ​